coder-m9/lambda-atlas-microservice/README.md

 # lambda-microservice

-Below are some common characteristics of microservices

 - Each Microservice is versioned

 - Under each version, you many have one more controller ( and its corresponding models).
 Controller is a logical separation for microservice.
 Depending on how you want your service boundary, you may have either one or more controller in your microservice.

-- There will be multiple API endpoints / routes
+- There will be multiple API endpoints / routes in a microservice

-Let's take a example sports managment application which have microservices such as Game, Results.
+Let's take a example Game application which have microservices such as Game, Results.

 Microservice 1 - Game

+Game microservice is versioned and have many API endpoints rules, players with different versions v1, v2

 v1/
 /rules